ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 The goal of this project was to :
 1) Calculate marketing campaign return of invesment (ROI) in terms of how effectively the campaigns led to subscriptions.
-2) Identify high and low performing campaigns
+2) Identify high and low performing campaigns.
 3) Calculate retention rate for each cohort of users across campaigns.